betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-1-Release-Notes.md

 I think after I "fixed it" with transition setpoint, I could even back off with the P's a bit again.

 #### To check for DMA conflicts do the following (thanks teralift):
-(1) Disable Dshot, enable LED_STRIP, save & reboot.
+(1) Disable DShot, enable LED_STRIP, save & reboot.
 (2) Goto CLI.
 (3) Type "resource list".
 (4) At the end of the list, there is DMA section.
 Record which DMA resource the LED_STRIP is using.
 (5) Type "exit".
-(6) Enable Dshot, disable LED_STRIP, save & reboot.
+(6) Enable DShot, disable LED_STRIP, save & reboot.
 (7) Goto CLI.
 (8) Type "resource list".
 (9) Check if any of DMA resource assigned to motors is same as the one LED_STRIP is using.